January 6, 2019

 To get you started, we list our 11 favorite Blu-rays of traditional ballet works.
 Then we name our 17 favorite contemporary dance titles.
 Of course, there are links to the full reviews.
-Finally, we have added a discussion of the standards we apply in judging ballet and dance videos.
+Finally, we have added a discussion of the standards we apply in judging ballet and dance videos and how we diagnose the dread disease of DVDitis.
+Good luck and let us know if we have made mistakes!

 The top four are our super-favorites; then follow 7 titles in alphabetical order: